 First-jump control is often considered as simpler than second-jump control.
-This is why the former technique is preferably used to the latter, when available.
+This is why the former technique preferable, when available.
 In their seminar paper, Cholak, Jockusch and Slaman~\cite{cholak2001strength} constructed solutions to $\Sub{\Delta^0_2}$ using both techniques, to show that it admits weakly low and a low${}_2$ basis.
-Very recently, Beham et al.~\cite{benham2024ginsburg} showed that the second-jump control of Cholak, Jockusch and Slaman~\cite{cholak2001strength} could be extended to $\Sub{\Sigma^0_2}$ to produce low${}_2$ solutions and asked whether it was also the case for first-jump control.
+Very recently, Benham et al.~\cite{benham2024ginsburg} showed that the second-jump control of Cholak, Jockusch and Slaman~\cite{cholak2001strength} could be extended to $\Sub{\Sigma^0_2}$ to produce low${}_2$ solutions and asked whether it was also the case for first-jump control.

 We now prove that $\Sub{\Sigma^0_n}$ admits solutions both with $(n+1)$th jump control and $n$th jump control, to prove a low${}_{n+1}$ basis and a weakly low${}_n$ basis, respectively.
 We first start with a direct $(n+1)$th jump control construction.